At 39, Feliciano Lopez is not just showing up, he's winning - WHIZ News

 “I think I got killed in the first round by Carlos Moya, if I’m not wrong.
 He was my idol growing up,” Lopez said.
 “For me, it was like a gift, to play Carlos at the French Open.”

 Nearly 20 years later, Lopez is not only still competing at the Grand Slam events, but doing the unthinkable for someone his age (going on 40).
-He rallied from two sets down, on a hot, humid day, to beat No. 31 Lorenzo Sonego 5-7, 3-6, 6-3, 7-5, 6-4 at the Australian Open.
+He rallied from two sets down, on a hot, humid day, to beat No. 31 Lorenzo Sonego 5-7, 3-6, 6-3, 7-5, 6-4 at the Australian Open on Thursday.

 “He probably didn’t expect it, after two sets to love (up), you don’t expect the 39-year-old guy is going to come back,” Lopez, admittedly exhausted, said after the match.